leblancd/kube-v6-test/README.md

 | **Services** | [It] *should function for endpoint-Service: http* | 73.971 |
 | **Services** | [It] *should function for endpoint-Service: udp* | 82.004 |
 | **Services** | [It] *should serve a basic endpoint from pods* [Conformance] | 61.248 |

+\* Sample test times are a rough guideline.
+These test times were taken on a fairly slow virtualized Kubernetes cluster: CentOS VirtualBox guests on an Ubuntu 16.04 host.

 ## Wish List (Failing Tests That Would be Good to Have Fixed)
 | Test Type | Description |